suryapraakash/customer-segmentation-Dashboard/README.md

 ## 🛠️ How it works (Excel)
--We can find the potential group to make target Marketing -Helps to avoid waste of money while targeting low intrested customers.
+-We can find the potential group to make target Marketing -Helps to avoid waste of money while targeting low interested customers.

 ---